Pardubice

 Pardubice Aviation Fair

-The Pardubice Aviation Fair is a very well organised annual event that has been going on for over 20 years.
+The Pardubice Aviation Fair (Aviatická Pouť) is a very well organised annual event that has been going on for over 30 years.

 Much more than an airshow, the fair also features vintage ground vehicles and actors re-enacting battles in WWI or WWII style.
-Usually some of the vintage aircraft at the show will be used in the productions.
+Some of the vintage aircraft at the show participate in the productions.

-The show is a tremendous mix of both modern and historic aircraft.
+The show leans heavily towards vintage aircraft.
 If you wanted to attend an airshow in the Czech Republic and be assured of lots of vintage flying action, Pardubice is the place to go.